spacebro/spacebro/README.md

 Chywalry's here to help you connect your apps together.
 You define a list of events, and make sure your client apps calls and listen to them.

-It also provides an image writer utility via the `write-img` event.

 ## Installation

 ## Prerequisites